 A modern cataract surgery where the internal lens is emulsified with an ultrasonic handpiece and aspirated from the eye.
 Aspirated fluids are replaced with irrigation of balanced salt solution to maintain the anterior chamber.
 As with other cataract extraction procedures, an Intraocular Lens Implant (IOL), is placed into the remaining lens capsule.

 You should begin by consulting your eye doctor.
 She or he will review your medical history and perform tests to determine if you need corrective surgery.
 Then you can begin to discuss which specific surgery option is best for you.

-One of the early indicators of presbyopia is trouble with reading fine print.
+One of the early indicators of presbyopia is trouble with reading the fine print.
 If you find yourself having to hold books farther away to see them clearly, you should talk to your eye doctor.

 Glaucoma is a disease that can damage the eye’s optic nerve and result in vision loss and blindness.
-Optic nerve is a bundle of more than 1 million nerve fibers that connects the retina to the brain.
+The optic nerve is a bundle of more than 1 million nerve fibers that connects the retina to the brain.
 However, with early detection and treatment of glaucoma, you can often protect your eyes against serious vision loss.

 Not necessarily.
-Increased eye pressure means you are at risk for glaucoma, but does not mean you have the disease.
+Increased eye pressure means you are at risk for glaucoma but does not mean you have the disease.
 A person has glaucoma only if the optic nerve is damaged.

 For LASIK you should be over 18 years of age and your glasses prescription should be stable for over 1 year.
 LASIK is not for everyone, consult your doctor to know if LASIK is safe for you.

 Dry Eye is a condition caused by changes in the quantity or quality of your tears.